gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 a right-sized PDF.
 In other words, compress and downsize the TIFFs yourself instead of optimizing a large PDF.

 This approach eliminates the step of optimizing the PDF, but adds the step of converting and compressing the TIFFs into JPEGs.
-It also requires that you calculate and set the correct print resolution for the JPEG files before combining them into the PDF.
+It also requires that you calculate and set the correct resolution for the JPEG files before combining them into the PDF.
-You need to use a program like Photoshop or IrfanView to set the print resolution.
+You need to use a program like Photoshop or IrfanView to set the resolution.
-If you don't reset the print resolution correctly, the PDF page may look tiny and have to be zoomed in a lot, perhaps 500% or more, to be readable.
+If you don't reset the resolution correctly, the PDF page may look tiny and have to be zoomed in a lot, perhaps 500% or more, to be readable.

-The PDF looks tiny because PDF viewers like Acrobat display images based on their print resolution, e.g. 600 ppi, not on their resolution dimensions e.g. 6000 px x 4000 px.
+The PDF looks tiny because PDF viewers like Acrobat display images based on their resolution, e.g. 600 ppi, not on their resolution dimensions e.g. 6000 px x 4000 px.
-If you reduce and convert that large image to 1200 px x 800 px and display it with the print resolution set to
+If you reduce and convert that large image to 1200 px x 800 px and display it with the resolution set to
 600 ppi, the image will display ("print") on the screen at only 2" wide (1200 px / 600 ppi = 2").
-You would need to change the print resolution to 150 ppi for the image to display at
-8" wide (1200 px / 150 ppi = 8").
+You would need to change the resolution to 150 ppi for the image to display at 8" wide (1200 px / 150 ppi = 8").

 This approach is not recommended because of the extra steps involved and also because you'll end up with a bunch of small JPEG files that you don't need after the PDF has been created.